 '''

+CREATE DATABASE db1;

 CREATE TABLE db1.t1 (a VARCHAR(255));

 '''

 For test-creation purposes, it is possible to record events that pass through the plugin.
 To start recording, specify the start and end events in the null_audit_event_record_def variable.
 For example: